 Introduction to the Modern Alfa Romeo Engine Bay.

-In this article I am going to try to run round the engine bay of a modern Alfa Romeo and tell you what is in your engine bay and try to give you an idea of how it works
+In this article, I am going to try to run around the engine bay of a modern Alfa Romeo and tell you what is in your engine bay and try to give you an idea of how it works

 1- Header tank for engine cooling.
-This contains a mix of 50/50 Water and anti freeze.
-The anti freeze is a mixture of ethylene glycol or related compounds and corrosion inhibitors.
-This does three things, first it stops the car freezing, second it stops the inside of the engine corroding and thirdly it raises the boiling point of the coolant to around 135 degrees centigrade with a pressure cap which releases at 1.5 bar.
-Incidentally ethylene glycol was originally used in the Merlin aero engine that powered the Spitfire which had problems with cooling during its early development.
+This contains a mix of 50/50 water and antifreeze.
+Antifreeze is a mixture of ethylene glycol or related compounds and corrosion inhibitors.
+This does three things, first, it stops the car from freezing, second, it stops the inside of the engine corroding and thirdly it raises the boiling point of the coolant to around 135 degrees centigrade with a pressure cap which releases at 1.5 bar.
+Incidentally, ethylene glycol was originally used in the Merlin aero engine that powered the Spitfire which had problems with cooling during its early development.

 3 - Brake fluid reservoir.
 This contains brake fluid, this is a form of hydraulic oil, it is designed to absorb water and it needs to have low viscosity even at very low temperatures, it must not freeze.
 Dot 4 brake fluid has a minimum boiling point when new in excess of 230 degrees centigrade, this stops the heat generated when you brake boiling the fluid.
 If the fluid boils it becomes a gas and this is then compressible and your brake pedal will not work.
 The fluid absorbs water so in case of contamination with water the boiling point of the fluid is still considerably above the 100 degrees centigrade that a drop of water in the system would boil at.
 The fluid needs changing occasionally because it will have absorbed water and that lowers its boiling point.

-6 - Air flow meter.
+6 - Airflow meter.
 This monitors the amount of air going into the engine and its temperature.
-It does this by measuring the amount of current needed to keep the heated wire at a constant temperature (hence it is sometimes called a hot wire air flow meter) from this the engine management computer can work out the amount of air being drawn in.
-It also measures the temperature of the air by means of a thermister
+It does this by measuring the amount of current needed to keep the heated wire at a constant temperature (hence it is sometimes called a hot wire airflow meter) from this the engine management computer can work out the amount of air being drawn in.
+It also measures the temperature of the air by means of a thermistor